 There’s an argument to be made that no artist did more for his genre than Bob Marley did for reggae.
 In 1975, the genre “had been bubbling out of Jamaica through white rock & roll for three years or so” TC but “was confined to…Jamaica…and a few white fans.”
 TC “Partly it was the politics and the Rastafarianism that put the public off reggae music at first,” TC but music critic Toby Creswell argues that Bob Marley & the Wailers’ 1975 live gig at London’s Lyceum on July 18-19 “was a turning point in the history of music.”
 TC

-Their previous tour didn’t go well because non-Jamaican audiences didn’t appreciate pure reggae, but after they tightened their sound, they received glowing reviews and sold out shows in America.
-By the time they got to London, they were a huge success.
-SF Steve Smith, who co-produced the live recording, said of the first night that “the intensity and the vibe were just nuts.”
+Their previous tour didn’t go well because non-Jamaican audiences didn’t appreciate pure reggae, but after Marley and his band tightened their sound, they received glowing reviews and sold out shows in America.
+By the time they got to London, they were a huge success SF attracting an audience that was half black and half white, some who were avid followers of reggae and some who were just curious.
+LW Steve Smith, who co-produced the live recording, said of the first night that “the intensity and the vibe were just nuts.”
 TC As a result, the second night’s show was recorded.
 The result was what Smith asserted to be one of only three great live albums, alongside Ray Charles at Newport in 1958 and James Brown at the Apollo in 1962.
 TC

-The highlight of the show was arguably “No Woman, No Cry,” “the ultimate sing-along.”
-TC The original studio version appeared on the 1974 Natty Dread album, but the live version released from the Lyceum album was a top-10 hit in the UK.
-The title has been misinterpreted as “if there is no woman, there is no reason to cry,” WK but the real message is “woman, don’t cry.”
+The highlight of the show was arguably “No Woman, No Cry,” “the ultimate sing-along” TC in which Marley “merges the personal, the political and the spiritual.”
+LW The original studio version appeared on the 1974 Natty Dread album, but the live version released from the Lyceum album was a top-10 hit in the UK, thanks to Island Records marketing Marley “as a new breed of Third World rebel.”
+LW The title has been misinterpreted as “if there is no woman, there is no reason to cry,” WK but the real message is “woman, don’t cry.”
 WK The narrator is “leaving and reassuring here that the slum they live in won’t get her down.”
 SF